zvdy/zvdy/README.md

 ===

 ### 👤 **whoami**:
-I'm a selftaught Software and Cloud Enginner, currently working as a API Platform Software Engineer.
+I'm a Software and Cloud Enginner, currently working as a API Platform Software Engineer.
 I've been passionate about technology since I was a kid, I'm a fast learner, curious and self-driven person.

-I enjoy building software and solving problems on an efficient way.
-I also enjoy cybersecurity and automation, always looking for new challenges and opportunities to improve and grow my expertise.
+I enjoy building software and solving problems efficiently.
+I'm also a cybersecurity and low level enthusiast, always looking for new challenges and opportunities to improve and learn.

 ### 🌐 **Socials**: